abhiTronix/vidgear/docs/gears/ffgear/advanced/index.md

 ???+ alert "Example Assumptions"

-    FFmpeg provide set of specific Demuxers on different platforms to read the multimedia streams from a particular type of Video Capture source/device.
-Please note that following recipe explicitly assumes:
+    FFmpeg provides a set of platform-specific demuxers to read multimedia streams from different types of video capture devices/sources.
+Please note that the following example explicitly assumes:

-    - You're running Linux Machine with USB webcam connected to it at node/path `/dev/video0`.
+    - You're running a :material-linux: Linux machine with a USB webcam connected at the device node/path `/dev/video0`.
-    - You already have appropriate Linux video drivers and related softwares installed on your machine.
+    - You already have the appropriate Linux video drivers and related software installed on your machine.
-    - You machine uses FFmpeg binaries built with `--enable-libv4l2` flag to support `video4linux2, v4l2` demuxer.
-BTW, you can list all supported demuxers using the `#!sh ffmpeg --list-demuxers` terminal command.
+    - Your machine uses FFmpeg binaries built with the `--enable-libv4l2` flag to support the `video4linux2` (or simply `v4l2`) demuxer.
+You can list all supported demuxers using the terminal command:

+    ```sh
+    ffmpeg --list-demuxers
+    ```

     These assumptions **MAY/MAY NOT** suit your current setup.
-Kindly use suitable parameters based your system platform and hardware settings only.
+Kindly use parameters appropriate for your system platform and hardware configuration only.

-In this example we output **BGR24** video frames from a USB webcam device connected at path `/dev/video0` on a Linux Machine with `video4linux2` _(or simply `v4l2`)_ demuxer:
+In this example, we output **BGR24** video frames from a USB webcam device connected at `/dev/video0` on a Linux machine using the `video4linux2` (or simply `v4l2`) demuxer:

 ??? tip "Identifying and Specifying Video Capture Device Name/Path/Index and suitable Demuxer on different OS platforms"